Hundreds gather outside of Nevada Capitol to protest Trump admin

 Protesters from around Northern Nevada spoke against recent actions taken by the new administration, such as its deportation policies and its pulling workers off the job from the U.S. Agency for International Development, which provides humanitarian aid.

-Lining North Carson Street in front of the sandstone and marble Nevada Capitol Building, people carried signs like “Make Orwell fiction again,” “Gaza is not for sale” and “Protect the Constitution.”
+Lining North Carson Street in front of the sandstone and marble Nevada Capitol Building, people carried signs saying “Make Orwell fiction again,” “Gaza is not for sale” and “Protect the Constitution.”
 They chanted “hey, hey, ho, ho, Elon Musk has got to go” and “fight for your rights,” as passing cars honked.
+They waved upside down American flags, as well as pride and Palestinian flags.

 Jay Timmons, a Carson City resident at the protest, said there’s “a lot of stuff going down that we did not ask for.”
 He expressed concerns about the role Musk, a billionaire and tech owner who has joined the Trump administration in his role in the Department of Government Efficiency, has in the federal government.